citusdata/citus_docs/performance/performance_tuning.rst

   Note that when citus.explain_all_tasks is enabled, EXPLAIN plans are retrieved sequentially, which may take a long time for EXPLAIN ANALYZE.

+Citus, by default, sorts tasks by execution time in descending order.
+If `citus.explain_all_tasks` is disabled, then Citus shows the single longest-running task.
+Please note that this functionality can be used only with EXPLAIN ANALYZE, since regular EXPLAIN doesn't execute the queries, and therefore doesn't know any execution times.
+To change the sort order, you can use :ref:`explain_analyze_sort_method`.

 .. _scaling_out_performance:

 Scaling Out Performance